BurningForceKin/ModularSynthStuff/README.md

 To Do: Add photos.

+V1 Test Notes: Use a SPDT switch with round legs.
+The common ones with rectangular legs won't fit right.
+V2 will have a better footprint for the switch.

 # Tuner
 Handy for keeping your synth in tune during gigs.
 It's a Eurorack recreation of LMNC's tuner schematic, as seen in his VCO module.

 Link: https://www.lookmumnocomputer.com/projects#/1222-performance-vco

+This module isn't supposed to be super accurate, so don't trust it too much.
+I just use it to make sure my oscillator is set to the right frequency.
+(It sounds like an A when I hit the A on my keyboard)

 The module is 5HP wide.
 It only takes power from the +12V rail and converts it to 5V.

+V1 Test Notes: Use UNSHROUDED header for power.
+IT WORKS!!
+LEDs are a bit bright, so I might increase the resistor values.

 # Distortion